📐 Platform Methodology

 We use the academic 12M-1M momentum method from Jegadeesh and Titman (1993): the 12-month price return excluding the most recent month.
 Removing the last month reduces short-term reversal noise that is well-documented in academic literature.
 We also calculate 6M-1M return and combine both with an EPS surprise trend measured over the last 4 quarters.

 DCF stands for Discounted Cash Flow — a method of valuing a company based on its projected future free cash flows, discounted back to today using the WACC.
 A standard DCF gives a single estimate — which is always wrong because the future is uncertain.
-Our Monte Carlo model runs thousands of simulations, varying growth rates and WACC assumptions within realistic ranges, to produce a full probability distribution of intrinsic value.
+Our Monte Carlo model runs 10,000 simulations with Student-t fat tails and Cholesky correlations, varying growth rates and WACC assumptions within realistic ranges, to produce a full probability distribution of intrinsic value.
+The Monte Carlo P50 (median outcome) is also blended into the final weighted fair value — 15% Monte Carlo P50 + 85% scenario-weighted — for added robustness, consistent with institutional simulation practice.
 This tells you not just what a stock might be worth, but how confident you should be in that estimate — and what the downside scenario looks like.

 Reverse DCF works backwards from the current stock price.
 Instead of asking "what is this company worth?", it asks: "what growth rate does today's price already assume?"
 Based on Mauboussin (2001), this is one of the most powerful valuation tools for growth stocks — it tells you what the market is pricing in, and whether those expectations are realistic given the company's track record.
 If the implied growth rate is higher than the company has ever achieved, the stock may be overvalued.